sudorandom/kmcd.dev/content/posts/2024/self-documenting-connect-services/index.md

 canonical_url: https://kmcd.dev/posts/self-documenting-connect-services/
 ---

 As some of you may know, I've created a plugin for protoc called [protoc-gen-connect-openapi](https://github.com/sudorandom/protoc-gen-connect-openapi).
-This plugin converts protobuf files into OpenAPIv3 specifications for [the Connect protocol](https://connectrpc.com/docs/protocol/).
+This plugin converts protobuf files into [OpenAPI specifications](https://swagger.io/specification/) for [the Connect protocol](https://connectrpc.com/docs/protocol/).
 This protocol is very similar to gRPC but for unary RPCs it follows many more traditions that you'd expect from an HTTP-based API, like using HTTP status codes appropriately, using the normal `Content-Encoding` header to specify compression and avoiding putting extra framing inside of the body.
 Because of this, we can document it more readily with other specifications like OpenAPI.

 For more on the plugin itself, refer to [my older post](/posts/protoc-gen-connect-openapi/) that introduces protoc-gen-connect-openapi or [the github repo](https://github.com/sudorandom/protoc-gen-connect-openapi) which has some more updates.